Six Tips That Will Make Your Guest Room Perfect

 by William Hayes on Jun 22, 2016

 Being a house guest can be awkward.
 It's easy to feel uncomfortable if you have nowhere to retreat to.
-Thats why its really important to have a specifically designed guest room.
+That's why it's really important to have a specifically designed guest room.
 Your guests can retire there at night to sleep and also when they need so time alone.
 This will improve the quality of their overall stay.

 Okay, so it goes without saying that you are going to need a good bed in your guestroom.
 You need to think about the guests that will be staying in the room.
 If you are setting up for your parents, who are elderly, then you may need a higher framed bed.
 It's always good to have a double or king-size bed if you have the room.
 If getting a double bed is a squeeze, why not try a trundle bed?
-This is where you pull out an and additional bed out from underneath the first bed where it is meeting stored away.
+This is where you pull out an and additional bed from underneath the first bed where it is meeting stored away.
 Consider the mattress that you buy for the bed, remember you want to make sure that your guests are comfortable and well rested.

 Lighting is really important in a guest room because you're trying to give your guests a home away from home experience.
-As it is impossible to predict the type of lighting, your guests prefer why not install a dimmer switch.
+As it is impossible to predict the type of lighting, your guests prefer why not to install a dimmer switch.
 Then your guests can choose their light levels for comfort.
-Don't forget to include to bedside lamps for your guests as it's quite possible they will wish to read before retiring.
+Don't forget to include bedside lamps for your guests as it's quite possible they will wish to read before retiring.

 Unless you are going to have long-term house guests, you will not need as much storage in this room as a traditional bedroom.
-However providing a phase where your guests can unpack and store their suitcases is very important.
+However, providing a phase where your guests can unpack and store their suitcases is very important.

 If you have the room, then an ensuite is always a good idea.
 This means guests are not worried about disturbing the rest of the family during the night.
 It can also save awkward post-shower encounters in the hallway.
-It just gives them an extra sense of privacy which makes from more relaxing experience.
+It just gives them an extra sense of privacy which makes from a more relaxing experience.

-Lastly, kind of like a hotel it's always good to leave information on how to work the shower, and open the windows etc. Is also nice to provide some toiletries like soap, shampoo and conditioner.
+Lastly, kind of like a hotel it's always good to leave the information on how to work the shower, and open the windows etc. Is also nice to provide some toiletries like soap, shampoo and conditioner.
 This means your guest won't have to ask your for these, and it helps them to feel well looked after.